 In 2012, a judge demanded Thompson to appear in court regarding the legal cases against him.
 His lawyer appeared on his behalf and stated his client was at sea with no expected return date.
 The judge ordered U.S. Marshals to find Tommy Thompson.
 The R/V Arctic Discoverer was seized and sold at auction for $50,000.
 The buyer planned to strip the boat and sell it for scrap metal.
 A majority of the equipment and logs were auctioned off on eBay.

-After 2 years on the run, Tommy Thompson was apprehended in Boca Raton, Florida.
-He and his girlfriend had been living on cash and staying in a $200 a night hotel for the past 2 years.
+After two years on the run, Tommy Thompson was apprehended in Boca Raton, Florida.
+He and his girlfriend had been living on cash and staying in a $200 a night hotel.
 He was caught only 70 miles from his last known residence.
-Thompson appeared before a Judge who demanded to know where the remaining gold coins are.
-Thompson stated he can’t remember who he gave the gold to and where they went due to short-term memory loss from a chronic condition he suffers from.
-He was sentenced to 2 years in prison and a $250,000 fine for failing to appear 2 years prior.
+Thompson appeared before a judge who demanded to know where the remaining gold coins were hidden.
+Thompson stated he could not remember who he gave the gold to, or where they went due to short-term memory loss.
+He was sentenced to two years in prison and a $250,000 fine for failing to appear in court two years prior.
 U.S. Marshals believe Thompson buried the gold after finding empty tubes at his abandoned mansion.
 The judge has fined him $1000 a day until he cooperates with the plea deal and answers questions on the whereabouts of the gold.